 - Align goals with values: When goals are aligned with your values it creates a much stronger motivation to accomplish them.
 When you have a strong enough “why” behind the goals you are seeking to accomplish, you will find a way to make the goal happen.

-Goals help to give you direction in your life.
+Goals help to give you direction, purpose, and motivation in your life.

 A notable religious leader, Thomas S. Monson, once said, “Our purpose is to steer an undeviating course in that direction.
 A man without a purpose is like a ship without a rudder—never likely to reach home port.
 To us comes the signal: Chart your course, set your sail, position your rudder, and proceed.”

-This is what a financial plan can do for you.
+This is exactly what a financial plan can do for you.

 2. Financial plans are a great source of motivation and commitment

 People are not often motivated when they do not have clear goals and do not know what is expected of them.
-A financial plan reduces uncertainty around finances and indicates what you are expected to accomplish.
+A financial plan reduces uncertainty around finances by providing clarity and indicating what you are expected to accomplish.
 You are more likely to work toward a goal that you know and understand.

 When you have a clear call to action through a financial plan, the ambiguity is no longer there to cloud your judgment.
 When you are ready to make positive changes in your life, then the plan leaves room for little hesitation.
 This allows for quicker action which increases follow-through.
 The longer you wait before taking action, the less likely you will be to take action.
 Motivation and commitment to goals are very highly correlated with: